As with most cloud software purchases, CRM software solves a problem. Sales are slipping. Customers are leaving. Growth is stagnating.

 Forecasting and reporting is difficult.

 If reports are still produced by downloading data into spreadsheets, they are taking way too much time to create and are probably inaccurate.
 Inaccurate reports lead to faulty planning and forecasting.
 While time-consuming administrative tasks keep your sales team from doing what they should be doing—selling.
-A good CRM system keeps data in one centrally located, easily accessible place, making accurate, real-time reporting and forecasting a standard.
+A good CRM system keeps data in one centrally located, easily accessible place, making accurate, real-time reporting and forecasting easy.